Should Designspiration be used in 2025?

 How much does Designspiration cost?

-For those who really want to push the experience, there is the "Premium" plan for $8 per month.
+For those who really want to push the experience, there's the "Premium" package at €8 per month.
 It unlocks key features: unlimited private boards for your confidential projects, better image resolution when exporting, and above all, simplified API integration.
-It's perfect for advanced freelancers or small agencies looking to integrate the tool more deeply into their workflow and collaborate more seamlessly with their clients without constraints.
-It's a small investment, but one that brings real added value.
+It's perfect for advanced freelancers or small agencies looking to integrate the tool more deeply into their workflow and collaborate more fluidly with their clients without constraint.
+A small investment, but one that brings real added value.

 What are the key features of Designspiration?